mohitsinghs/mohitsingh.in/pages/code/building-a-link-shortner.md

 ## Reducing lookup time

 Database lookup before creating every link was problematic.
 I decided to fix it first.
-After some digging, I came across [Probabilistic Data Structures][pds].
-The possible candidates were [Bloom Filters][bf], [Cuckoo Filters][cf] and [Quotient Filters][qf].
-After some testing and thinking, I picked [Bloom Filters][bf].
+After some digging, I came across [Probabilistic Data Structures](https://en.wikipedia.org/wiki/Category:Probabilistic_data_structures).
+The possible candidates were [Bloom Filters](https://en.wikipedia.org/wiki/Bloom_filter), [Cuckoo Filters](https://en.wikipedia.org/wiki/Cuckoo_filter) and [Quotient Filters](https://en.wikipedia.org/wiki/Quotient_filter).
+After some testing and thinking, I picked [Bloom Filters](https://en.wikipedia.org/wiki/Bloom_filter).

-I used [bloom][bloom] after writing a thread-safe wrapper around it.
+I used [bloom](https://github.com/bits-and-blooms/bloom) and wrote a thread-safe wrapper around it.
 By using that to lookup before generating IDs, the lookup time reduced significantly.

 ## Minimizing failures

-When [Bloom Filters][bf] helped reduce lookup time, I figured out that I can utilize this reduced lookup time to minimize failures due to collisions.
+When [Bloom Filters](https://en.wikipedia.org/wiki/Bloom_filter) helped reduce lookup time, I figured out that I can utilize this reduced lookup time to minimize failures due to collisions.
 I implemented a recursive fallback ID generator with limit.
 Now, failures due to collisions were reduced, and this link shortener was almost fail-safe, yet much faster than previous one.

-By now, I implemented a way to back up and restore these bloom filters.
+I also implemented a way to back up and restore these bloom filters.
 In case of missing backup, I generated bloom-filters from database.

 ## Increasing creation speed